 On 1 January 2022, the revised leverage ratio standard together with the buffer for global systemically important banks (G-SIBs) will go into effect.

-December 2017 was also a significant milestone for the finalisation of four pending topics regarding the standardized approach for credit risk (CR-SA), the internal-ratings-based (IRB) approach, credit value adjustment (CVA) and operational risk.
+December 2017 was also a significant milestone for the finalization of four pending topics regarding the standardized approach for credit risk (CR-SA), the internal-ratings-based approach (IRBA), credit value adjustment (CVA) and operational risk.

 In the CR-SA, within the standardized credit risk assessment approach (SCRA) for financial institutions exposures an intermediate “A+” grade, with a risk-weight (RW) of 30%, is added.
 The RWs have been lowered for specialized finance, pre-operational finance project and the operational cluster, and criteria introduction for qualifying for an 80% RW.
 In residential and commercial real estate, it is permitted to split the credit into a “property” part (up to 55% of the property value with a RW of 20% or 60% respectively) and a “counterparty” component – the remaining loan value - to be evaluated according to the creditworthiness of the client (for retail 75% RW).
 Other measures from the supervisor regarding retail exposures and commitments aim to soften the impact of the CR-SA on IRB banks.
 All in all, the BCBS attempts to graduate the previously suggested approach and to alleviate the impact of the introduction of a floor.
 However, only an individual impact analysis will be able to give a first assessment of the application of the finalized rules for the single case.

 In terms of CVA, the FRTB internal-model-based approach is no longer valid (as already suggest in BCBS 362).
 The standardized approach, basically following the FRTB methodology, must be approved by the supervisor.
-The standardised approach is based on the sensitivity of the credit spread of the counterparty.
+The standardized approach is based on the sensitivity of the credit spread of the counterparty.
 Historical calibration is not allowed.
 Accounting values for Exposure at Default (EAD) are permitted.
 For the alternative CVA Basic Approach (BA-CVA), the major differences are the lower risk rates and EAD per sector.
 Here the supervisor reacted to the criticism of the stakeholders and introduced a discount factor reducing conservatism.
-The fall-back scenario for the institution not calculating CVA foresees the adoption of twice, and not ten times, the counterparty credit risk capital requirement, as in the previous consultation paper (CP).
+The fallback scenario for those institutions not calculating CVA foresees the adoption of twice the counterparty credit risk capital requirement, and not ten times, as in the previous consultation paper (CP).